mikrostew/badash/README.md

 `@wait-for-command [options] command to run`

 (convenience method) Wait for a long-running command to finish, displaying a spinner while it runs.
-Show the output only on error.
+Show the output only on error, passing the exit code through.

 **Options**